Homosexuality in Japan: Mass media

 A number of artists, nearly all male, have begun to speak publicly about being gay, appearing on various talk shows and other programs, their celebrity often focused on their sexuality; twin pop-culture critics Piko and Osugi are an example.
 Akihiro Miwa, a drag queen and former lover of author Yukio Mishima, is the television advertisement spokesperson for many Japanese companies ranging from beauty to financial products.

 Some entertainers have used stereotypical references to homosexuality to increase their profile.
 Masaki Sumitani a.k.a.
 Hard Gay (HG), a comedian, shot to fame after he began to appear in public wearing a leather harness, hot pants, and cap.
 His outfit, name, and trademark pelvis thrusting and squeals earned him the adoration of fans and the scorn of many in the Japanese gay community.

+After 2010 the situation for people belonging to the LGBT community changed in many ways.
+They began to be viewed as a market for mainstream Japanese businesses and businesses started to promote LGBT rights protection in their self-marketing.
+Since then many companies developed environments that protect LGBT rights to attract diverse new employees and increase their brand value in the global market.